 Check your credit

-Are you sure you don’t have any credit?
-It’s worth checking annualcreditreport.com to see exactly where you stand.
+Check annualcreditreport.com to see exactly where you stand.
 (This is a completely free, government-mandated website.
 Beware of any site that wants you to pay for your credit report or asks you for a credit card.)

 Apply for a secured credit card

-A secured credit card is ideal for anyone who can’t get a regular credit card because of the “no credit” problem.
 A secured credit card works like this: You give the bank a certain amount of cash – let’s say $500.
 In turn, the bank gives you a credit card, and you can charge up to $500.
 Be sure to look at different options.
 Some banks might charge an application fee or an annual fee.
 Avoid those because they’ll eat up the $500 very quickly.
-Make sure the issuer of the secured credit card reports to all three major credit bureaus (TransUnion, Equifax, and Experian).
-Don’t keep this card any longer than you have to, and be sure to pay off the card every month (don’t keep a balance).

 Aim for a high credit score

 While it might seem like an uphill battle to achieve a high credit score when you have no credit history, it's a goal worth pursuing.
 If your credit really is non-existent, you want to aim for 750-850.
 This is “excellent.”
-Most apartment communities want a credit score of 600 or above.

 Consider a credit-building loan

 If you don’t want a secured credit card, get a credit-builder loan.
 These loans are specifically designed for people without credit.
 Find one with a very low, manageable monthly payment and a shorter term – 24 months or less.
-Apply for the loan.
-Usually, the money is deposited into a savings account and you can’t access it until you’ve paid off the loan.
-If you pay on time every month, you’ll walk away with cash and credit!

 Get a car loan

 While it might seem counterintuitive, getting a car loan can help you establish a credit history, which can be beneficial when renting an apartment without a credit history.
-Sure, you’ll most likely need a cosigner, but this is a great way to build credit as long as you pay on time every month.
+You’ll most likely need a cosigner, but this is a great way to build credit as long as you pay on time every month.

 Make payments toward your student loans

-There are some things to watch out for while building your credit.
-You want to keep your credit card balances as low as possible, if not completely paid off.
-If you have an open line of credit, you’ll improve your utilization ratio, which is basically how much credit you have versus how much you use it.
 If, for example, you have a $500 credit limit on a card and you owe $250, your credit ratio is 50 percent.
 A low credit ratio shows you use less of your available credit, which translates to you being responsible with credit and able to manage it.
 Keep your credit ratio around six percent, or, in this case, less than $30.

-Keep in mind the utilization ratio only applies to credit cards.
-Car loans and other installment loans use a different rate called the debt-to-income ratio.
-To find your debt-to-income ratio (or DTI), divide your debt (credit cards, car loan, other loans) by your gross monthly income.
 So, if you make $2,000 per month and you owe $1,000 every month, your DTI is 50 percent.
 This number doesn’t impact your credit score (your income isn’t a factor in your score), but it’s good to know if you ever want to apply for a loan —the lower this ratio is, the better.

 Frequently Asked Questions About Renting with No Credit